Code of Honor (Star Trek: The Next Generation): Home media release

 The first home media release of "Code of Honor" was on VHS cassette was on September 5, 1991, in the United States and Canada.
+Episodes from "Encounter at Farpoint" to "Datalore" were released in Japan on LaserDisc on June 10, 1995, as part of First Season Part.1.
 The episode was later included on the Star Trek: The Next Generation season one DVD box set, released in March 2002, and was released as part of the season one Blu-ray set on July 24, 2012.

-Episodes from "Encounter at Farpoint" to "Datalore" were released in Japan on LaserDisc on June 10, 1995, as part of First Season Part.1.
-This included the first-season episode "Code of Honor", and the set has a total runtime of 638 minutes across multiple 12-inch optical video discs.